d-krupke/AlgLab-WS2425-material/sheets/04_mip/exercises/01_tsp/README.md

 > The instance will be given as networkx graph, with edge weights as attribute
 > `weight`.

-> [!TIP]
+> [!IMPORTANT]
 >
-> You do not need to use lazy constraints, but you have to perform multiple
+> You do not need to use lazy constraints; instead, you should perform multiple
 > iterations and add constraints as needed.
+The `MIPSOL` callback will not work
+> because it is only called after the MIP solver has found a feasible solution
+> during the branch-and-bound search.
+However, the linear relaxation is a linear
+> program and can be solved directly without the branch-and-bound search, thus
+> not triggering any `MIPSOL` events.
+Iterate on the same model such that Gurobi
+> can exploit the previous solution and speed up the solving process.

 > [!IMPORTANT]
 >